inf112-v19/Sky7/README.md

 - Run Main.java (src/main/java/sky7/main)

 ## Current functionality
+- Game starts in "menu" with only one button.
+This will later be populated with options to host or connect, what board to load etc.
 - One player can play endless rounds by selecting cards from hand and playing them by clicking "go".
 - Walls block the path of robots.
 - Player can push another robot(placed there for demonstration, not controlled).